BPS operators in $\mathcal{N}=4$ $SO(N)$ super Yang-Mills theory: plethysms, dominoes and words: Introduction

 In section \ref{section: Z2 quotient} we specialise these operators to the half-BPS sector and look in detail at how Young diagram operators in the $U(N)$ theory behave when projected to the $SO(N)$ theory.
 This leads to surprising connections with the combinatorics of domino tableaux.

 In sections \ref{section:U(N) results} and \ref{section: Generating function at infinite N}, we study the vector spaces spanned by $U(N)$ traces (multi-traces of two arbitrary complex matrices) and $SO(N)$ traces (multi-traces of two anti-symmetric complex matrices) respectively in the large $N$ limit.
-In particular we look at how the structure of these spaces reflects the factorisation of multi-traces into single traces and the classification of traces by periodicity.
+In particular we look at how the structure of these spaces reflects the factorisation of multi-traces into single traces and the classification of traces by the number of periods/repetitions.
 We also study how this structure is exhibited in the respective Hilbert series.
 This leads to many different counting formulae, and an associated list of number sequences is given in Appendix \ref{section: sequences}.

 Having studied the half-BPS projection in section \ref{section: Z2 quotient}, we proceed to the quarter-BPS case in section \ref{section: quarter-BPS projection}.
 Much of the difficulty here is in finding a suitable labelling set for generic 2-matrix multi-traces.
 For the $U(N)$ theory this set is provided by partitions labelled by Lyndon words, while for $SO(N)$, the partitions are labelled by orthogonal Lyndon words.
 The projection coefficients can be expressed as a sum over these labelling sets, where the summand is given in terms of restricted characters.
 Finding a combinatoric interpretation of the projection coefficients, generalising the domino combinatorics of the half-BPS case, is an interesting problem for the future.